sathipal/spark-streaming-mqtt-with-security_2.10-1.3.0/README.md

 Programming
 ------------

-In this section we detail how to use this spark-streaming-mqtt-connector library to connect to [IBM Watson IoT Platform](http://www.ibm.com/internet-of-things/) and consume the device events from them.
+In this section we detail how to use this spark-streaming-mqtt-connector library to connect to [IBM Watson IoT Platform](http://www.ibm.com/internet-of-things/) and consume the device events.

 As a first step, create a Streaming context by specifying the Spark configuration and batch interval,